yw2247/compmethods-yw2247/problem_set_0/README.md

 (Code Appendix)

 **2b.
 Visualization of New Cases**<br>
-Below is the daily new cases plot (new cases versus date) for Washington, New York, and Illinois:
+Below is the example daily new cases plot (new cases versus date) for Washington, New York, and Illinois:

 ![Daily new cases plot](plots/2b_new_cases.png)